-What I’m sick of the most is hearing about society’s chronically dwindling attention spans and the content length ceilings you don’t dare exceed—ceilings that seem to shrink every year.
+What I’m most sick of is hearing about society’s chronically dwindling attention spans and the content length ceilings you don’t dare exceed—ceilings that seem to shrink every year.

-It’s not that I don’t believe that shorter videos are more likely to be watched all the way through.
-That’s so obvious it’s a bit silly to even call it an insight.
+It’s not that I don’t believe that users are more likely to watch shorter videos all the way through, which is so obvious it’s a bit silly to even call it an insight.
 It’s that we are using the correlation data on the macro level (shorter videos = more views) and thinking it translates to a meaningful result on the content level (does my video accomplish what I want it to do?).

 We shouldn’t care about vanity metrics; we should care about results.
 And results come through reaching the right people with the right stories that resonate and create deep connection.

 Attention is often called a currency.
 Through that lens, every view is an investment of a person’s precious time into your content, an investment they want a return on.